Jochen Rindt Memorial Trophy

 Notes on the cars:

 - March 722 (François Cevert): New to the ELF Coombs Racing team for 1972, and raced in F2 by Jean-Pierre Jabouille and François Cevert.
 Sold to Roy Courtney (Lisburn, County Antrim, Northern Ireland) for 1973 and fitted with a 1600cc Cosworth BDA, but only seen rarely in Irish racing.
 To Tony Martin (Dun Laoire, County Dublin, Ireland) for 1974, and raced in Irish Formula Atlantic until crashed heavily at Mondello Park in August.
-Then sold via AW 'Monkey' Brown to Mike Gue by 1976, then to Lew Wright some time around 1978, and then to Peter Denty in 1984.
+According to Eddie Fitzgerald, the car went to Austin Kinsella (Blessington, County Wicklow) for another couple of seasons of Atlantic, and was then sold to Cyril Lynch (Terenure, Dublin) who used it mainly in hillclimbs from 1978 to 1979.
+While Lynch owned it, it was also raced by Vivien Candy at Mondello Park in 1979.
+It left Ireland when sold via AW 'Monkey' Brown to Mike Gue, then to Lew Wright, and then to Peter Denty (Thetford, Norfolk) by 1984.
 Denty sold it via Ted Walker to Mike Jones, who ran it in Sprints in the north of England in the early 1990s.
 Jones died in 2004, and the car was sold by his Estate to Todd Willing (Melbourne, Australia) in 2006.